zonneplan/KiBot/README.md

         This preflight modifies the schematic, use it only in revision control environments.
         Used to solve ERC problems when using filters that remove power reference numbers.
 - `check_zone_fills`: [boolean=false] Zones are filled before doing any operation involving PCB layers.
         The original PCB remains unchanged.
+If you need to abort when the zone fill creates significant changes to a layer use the CheckZoneFill internal template.
 - `erc_warnings`: [boolean=false] Option for `run_erc`.
 ERC warnings are considered errors.
 - `fill_zones`: [boolean=false] Fill all zones again and save the PCB.
 - `filters`: [list(dict)] A list of entries to filter out ERC/DRC messages.